ajchin/ajchin.github.io/index.md

 I am currently a fifth year PhD student at Stanford in the [Department of Statistics](https://statistics.stanford.edu/) working with [Johan Ugander](https://web.stanford.edu/~jugander/).

 On the methodology front, I am interested in the inferential challenges posed by complex data generating processes, such as those found in social science settings.
 Toward that end I have mostly worked on techniques for handling interference and spillover effects using tools from causal inference and machine learning.
-On the engineering front, I am interested in building scalable, production-quality data science software that enable companies to achieve their business objectives.
+On the engineering front, I am interested in building scalable, production-quality data science software that enables companies to achieve their business objectives.

 ## research

+### in progress

+### papers

 A. Chin, Regression adjustments for estimating the global treatment effect in experiments with interference, August 2018.  [[arXiv](https://arxiv.org/abs/1808.08683)]